“The two defining questions for leaders are:

 - Learn how to empower people and work units, while helping the organization stay on course and sustain and build momentum, and

 - Understand your strengths, skills, underdeveloped areas, and more, so you can hire people who augment your talents

 - Translate leadership changes into bottom line value

 Leadership Coaching Process

-We deliver leadership coaching sessions either face to face, via telephone coaching or a mixture of both mediums.
-We work collaboratively with each client to ensure that their needs and objectives are understood before facilitating the program.
-Each client is taken through an evaluation process to set benchmarks prior to coaching and a final evaluation session to provide details on development and return on investment.
+I deliver leadership coaching sessions either face to face, via telephone, zoom or a mixture of these.
+I work collaboratively with each leader to ensure that their needs and objectives are understood before facilitating the program.
+Each leader is taken through an evaluation process to set benchmarks prior to coaching and a final evaluation session to provide details on development and return on investment.
 Throughout the coaching process, regular update reports on coaching progress and status are provided including trends, progress and recommendations, and respecting the confidentiality of the coaching.

 HERE ARE FIVE WAYS I CAN HELP YOU START GROWING YOUR BUSINESS TODAY

 1. Join my BizWorx™ Coaching program and start growing your business the very day you start.
 I help business leaders rapidly grow their businesses with sustainability.
 If this fast growth interests you, call me at 800-535-6651 and talk to me about your opportunity at no charge.